-Students wishing to earn teacher licensure in science must major in general science, taking all courses required for the General Science major with one substitute course.
-Those seeking teacher licensure will substitute EDU 400, Content Methods and Student Teaching, for SCI 494/495.
+Students wishing to earn teacher licensure in science must major in general science, taking all courses required for the General Science major except that they will substitute EDU 400, Content Methods and Student Teaching, for SCI 494/495.

 Students must also complete the professional studies component of teacher licensure at the high school level listed on page 100 of the Catalog.